Lake Erie & Ohio River

 Key Ohio Boating Facts

-• Registration Required: All motorized boats must be registered with the Ohio DNR Division of Watercraft
+• Registration Required: All watercraft, motorized or not, must be registered with the Ohio Department of Natural Resources (ODNR)

-• Boater Education: Anyone born on or after January 1, 1982 must complete a NASBLA-approved boating education course to operate a powerboat over 10 HP
+• Boater Education: Born on or after January 1, 1982: must complete a boating safety course to operate a boat over 10 HP

 Ohio Boat Loan Rates by Credit Score